Best Chef Knife Under $50: A Review of 6 Budget-Friendly Chef’s Knives

 WHY WE LIKE IT

 So many home chefs swear by Victorinox’s Fibrox Pro Series knives.
 Their lightweight, durable, and can be thrown in the dishwasher if needed (though we never recommend putting knives in a dishwasher).
-They’ve been around for many years, as has this company, who also makes the Swiss Army Knives.
+They’ve been around for many years, as has the company that makes them (they also make the Swiss Army Knives).
 All I can say on this one is…check out the reviews.
 So many good customer reviews on this knife!

 PROs